 The GenDev Office provides technical leadership for training on gender equality and female empowerment.
-In FY2012 in cooperation with Regional Gender Advisors, 501 staff in Washington and in the field have been trained to date.
-In July 2013, the GenDev office launched Gender 101, a mandatory on-line training modules for all USAID staff to increase understanding of the role of gender in development and in the workplace.
+In cooperation with Regional Gender Advisors, over 1,500 USAID staff in Washington and in the field have been trained to date.
+In July 2013, the GenDev office launched Gender 101, a mandatory on-line training module to socialize new policies and increase understanding of the role of gender in development and in the workplace.
 Two additional on-line trainings will launch in 2014 that will assist USAID staff to engender programs, perform gender analyses, and better support USAID’s gender work worldwide.

-In order to operationalize the Gender Equality and Female Empowerment Policy, the GenDev Office and the Senior Coordinator’s Office for Gender Equality and Women’s Empowerment work closely with Missions, Regional Bureaus, and Country Offices; Pillar Bureaus; The Office of Acquisition and Assistance (OAA); The Office of the General Counsel and Regional Legal Advisors; The Office of Human Resources (HR); Bureau for Policy, Planning and Learning (PPL); and The Office of the Administrator.
+In order to operationalize the Gender Equality and Female Empowerment Policy, the GenDev Office and the Senior Coordinator’s Office for Gender Equality and Women’s Empowerment work closely with Missions, Regional Bureaus, Country Offices, and Pillar Bureaus; The Office of Acquisition and Assistance; The Office of the General Counsel and Regional Legal Advisors; The Office of Human Resources; The Bureau for Policy, Planning and Learning; and The Office of the Administrator.
 In addition, we seek to build partnerships across a wide range of external stakeholders and key actors.
-This includes host governments; international and host country civil society; women’s organizations; the donor community, foundations; lesbian, gay, bisexual and transgender advocates; and the private sector, including women led businesses.
+This includes host governments; international and host country civil society; women’s organizations; the donor community; foundations; lesbian, gay, bisexual and transgender advocates; and the private sector, including women-led businesses.
 For example: